3lson/FDGA_MathsAccelerator/docs/ISA.md

 # Elson-V ISA

-**Note:** Division Operators have been dropped in this version as the PS can execute the final part of the C code not in the kernelization
+**Note:** Division Operators have been dropped in the rtl as the PS can execute the final part of the C code not in the kernelization

 ## Overview
 The custom ISA is designed to efficiently execute K-means clustering algorithms on custom FPGA-based hardware.